MicrosoftDocs/dynamics-365-fraud-protection/content/dfp-css-product-support.md

 There are two ways to contact Microsoft Support.

-- **Call suport directly**.
-Refer to [Global Customer Service phone numbers - Microsoft Support](https://support.microsoft.com/topic/global-customer-service-phone-numbers-c0389ade-5640-e588-8b0e-28de8afeb3f2) to find support contact numbers for your country/region.
+- **Call support directly**.
+To find support contact numbers for your country/region, refer to [Global Customer Service phone numbers - Microsoft Support](https://support.microsoft.com/topic/global-customer-service-phone-numbers-c0389ade-5640-e588-8b0e-28de8afeb3f2).
 Support is available for all Fraud Protection customers.

 - **Submit a support ticket**.
 In the Fraud Protection portal, select **?** in the top corner and then select **Create support request**.
 Submit your ticket on the support portal that displays.
 > [!NOTE]